 Walking Street – Best place to stay in Pattaya for single people

-Walking Street (also known as soi buakhao) is located just at the end of Beach Road in South Pattaya near Pattaya Beach.
-If your favorite thing to do when visiting a new city is to experience its nightlife, then Walking Street is the place for you.
+If your favourite thing to do when visiting a new city is to experience its nightlife, then Walking Street is the place for you.
 It is the most popular party destination in Thailand, with only a few areas of Bangkok measuring up, so it’s perfect for singles looking to socialise.

 Best place to stay in Pattaya near walking street

 Naklua and Wong Amat Beaches – Where to stay in Pattaya for couples

-Pattaya is mostly known for its beaches and luckily for tourists, there are several to choose from.
-While Pratumnak is a cozy, tucked away beach, Naklua and Wong Amat Beaches are quite the opposite.
+Pattaya is mostly known for its beaches, and luckily for tourists, there are several to choose from.
+While Pratumnak is a cosy, tucked-away beach, Naklua and Wong Amat Beaches are quite the opposite.

-The beaches in these areas are by far some of the nicest in Pattaya, with their clear blue waters and soft white sand.
-Many areas of Pattaya are taken over with tourists, Naklua and Wong Amat beaches give you the opportunity to experience local culture without fighting through the crowds.
+The beaches in these areas are easily some of the nicest in Pattaya, with clear blue waters and soft white sand.
+While many areas of Pattaya are taken over by tourists, Naklua and Wong Amat allow you to experience local culture without fighting through the crowds.

 Where to Stay near Naklua and Wong Amat Beaches